 Native to the Finger Lakes Region

-Moisture and Soil: dry to moist soil
+Moisture and Soil: moist, rich soil

 Seed Treatment and Storage: warm/moist then cold/moist stratification

 Haudenosaunee runners made a compound infusion of the leaves and used it as a liniment to strengthen their limbs.
 It has even been reported that young men would chew the roots to attract women.